intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 This does not mean that intolerance of errors in early deployments of protocols has the effect of preventing interoperability.
-On the contrary, when existing implementations follow clearly-specified error handling, new implementations or features can be introduced more readily as the effect on existing implementations can be easily predicted; see also {{extensibility}}.
+On the contrary, when existing implementations follow clearly specified error handling, new implementations or features can be introduced more readily, as the effect on existing implementations can be easily predicted; see also {{extensibility}}.

-Any intolerance also needs to be strongly supported by specifications, otherwise they encourage fracturing of the protocol community or proliferation of workarounds; see {{exclusion}}.
+Any intolerance also needs to be strongly supported by specifications; otherwise, they encourage fracturing of the protocol community or proliferation of workarounds.
+See {{exclusion}}.

 Intolerance can be used to motivate compliance with any protocol requirement.
 For instance, the INADEQUATE_SECURITY error code and associated requirements in